Margaretha (Greet) Wilkenhuysen Partner

-Margaretha (Greet) Wilkenhuysen is a partner and heading NautaDutilh's Luxembourg corporate practice.
-She is specialised in cross-border corporate transactions with a particular focus on mergers and acquisitions, joint ventures and international corporate restructurings.
-Margaretha also works extensively in corporate finance and provides corporate governance advise to listed companies.
-Her clients include major international corporations and she represents both domestic and international clients in a variety of high-end transactions.
+Margaretha (Greet) Wilkenhuysen is a partner with the firm and the head of NautaDutilh's Corporate practice in Luxembourg.
+She specialises in cross-border corporate transactions, with a particular focus on mergers and acquisitions, joint ventures and international corporate restructuring.
+Margaretha also has extensive experience in corporate finance and the provision of corporate governance advice to listed companies.
+She represents both domestic and international clients in a wide range of high-end transactions.

 - Basecamp with the sale of its property portfolio to Xior.

 - Otis with the acquisition of the shares of listed entity Zardoya Otis and the issue of notes to finance the transaction.